otsaloma/pan-transit/po/README.md

 If you wish to test your translation (e.g. for context or brevity) before it's included in a public release, the easiest way is to add your translation to the Pan Transit source tree, build the RPM and install it.
-Since Pan Transit is written in Python, the code is not compiled, so you don't need any SDK, but you do need a few basic tools, which should, at least on modern Linux systems, be easily available.
-Note that building the RPM on a Sailfish OS device doesn't work (probably due to gettext or make being too old, patches accepted), you need a desktop/laptop for that.
-Instructions below.

 1. Download your translation from Transifex with the link "Download for use".
 You should find it via the language list, or